 Noise by Part of Barnesville Historic District

 Average noise levels for Barnesville Historic District residents, grouped by direction from the center of Barnesville Historic District.
-Central Barnesville Historic District carries the highest population-weighted average; Southern Barnesville Historic District carries the lowest.
-Just 13% of residents in Southern Barnesville Historic District live in blocks above the EPA's 55 dBA threshold, about half the share in Central Barnesville Historic District.
+The highest population-weighted average is in central Barnesville Historic District; the lowest is in western Barnesville Historic District, where just 2% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Central Barnesville Historic District